-Pray for the best.
-Prepare for the worst.
+Pray for the best and prepare for the worst with church insurance.

-When insuring a church you need to think of it as a building, but also as a community group, an employer and in some cases a priest’s home.
-That’s why specialized church insurance is your best route to financial peace of mind.
+When insuring a house of worship, you need to think of it as a building, but also as a community center, an employer, and in some cases, a religious leader’s home.
+With church insurance, you may find coverage to help bring you peace of mind.

-For example, a good church policy doesn’t just take care of the obvious costs such as property damage from theft, vandalism or natural disaster, but also the unexpected associated costs.
+Church insurance is a type of business insurance that protects the owners of houses of worship against specific risks.
+There are many different coverage options that may or may not apply to your house of worship, which is why there is no one-size-fits-all solution.
+For example, a church insurance policy may take care of the obvious costs such as property damage from theft, vandalism, and natural disasters, but may also cover the unexpected associated costs for those covered events.
 This could include having to update the building to comply with local ordinances when carrying out repairs after an incident.

 Stained glass is often very valuable and sometimes priceless.
 Several hundreds of thousands of dollars might be needed to refurbish the stained glass.
 If it’s damaged by vandalism, hail, fire, or other means, it can be very costly to fix.
 Finding a qualified contractor may also be challenging.